WalletWasabi/WasabiDoc/docs/using-wasabi/10Commandments.md

 ## 4. Practice good labeling AND try to never reuse addresses

 Each time you generate an address to [receive bitcoin](/using-wasabi/Receive.md) or you [send a transaction](/using-wasabi/Send.md), you must label the address with the observers of this transaction.
-This label is here to help you with understanding your wallet, and is stored exclusively on your device.
+This label helps you use your bitcoin privately, and is stored exclusively on your device.
-Wasabi has strong coin control features, and as you continue to use the wallet properly, you can see who knows are your coins.
+Wasabi has strong coin control features, and as you continue to use the wallet properly, you can see who knows about your coins.

-Lastly, in the same way that you should never receive bitcoin to the same address twice, you should try to avoiding sending bitcoin to the same address twice.
+Lastly, in the same way that you should never receive bitcoin to the same address twice, you should try to avoid sending bitcoin to the same address twice.
 So ask the recipients to provide you a new address for every transaction.

 ## 5. CoinJoin whenever possible and be patient!

-The process of engaging in a [CoinJoin](/using-wasabi/CoinJoin.md) is as simple as selecting a coins to enqueue and entering your password.
+The process of engaging in a [CoinJoin](/using-wasabi/CoinJoin.md) is as simple as selecting a coin to enqueue and entering your password.
 Once coins have enqueued for coinjoining, you must keep your computer online and awake, because this is an interactive process.
-As a CoinJoin is up to 100 users enqueuing coins at the same time, it may take up to one hour for you to successfully participate in a CoinJoin.
+As a CoinJoin is just many users (up to 100) enqueuing coins, it may take up to one hour for you to successfully participate in a CoinJoin.
 As more users join the network, the frequency of these CoinJoins will go up.
-Lastly, if you remix your coins, this provides you and your peers with plenty of additional privacy.
+Lastly, if you remix your coins, this provides you and the other participants with plenty of additional privacy.

 ## 6. Never merge mixed and unmixed coins, and avoid large merges of mixed coins!